-Brookline Housing Authority is a public housing agency in Brookline, Massachusetts that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 23rd, 2019, Brookline Housing Authority has 1 waiting lists that are open now or opening soon.
+Brookline Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Brookline Housing Authority serves Brookline.

-As of the most recent VMS report, Brookline Housing Authority manages 1,025 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Brookline Housing Authority manages 1,192 active Housing Choice Vouchers.

 |Standard||Tenant Protection||Ported Out|

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 9% having issued approximately 101 vouchers in the past year.
 The average voucher holder has received housing benefits for 6 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 34 months on the waiting list1.

 According to 2016 Q4 Picture of Subsidized Households data, the average voucher household contains 1.9 persons and has a household income of $19,865 per year.
 91% of households were very low income (VLI) and 72% were extremely low income (ELI).
 27% of households had wages as a major source of income, 3% of households had welfare (TANF, General Assistance or Public Assistance) as their primary source of income, and 69% of households had other income (Social Security, Disability or Pension) as their major source of income.

 1% of households were headed by a person 24 years old or less, 42% were headed by a person 25 to 49 years old, 21% were headed by a person 51 to 60 years old, and 36% were headed by a person 62 years old or older.
 In addition, 7% of households were headed by a person 85 years old or older.